k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/06_local_file_sys.md

 ### How Do I Create a Listener Job on Local File System Interface?

-To create an Interface Listener Job on Local File System interface:
+To create an Interface Listener Job on a local file system interface:

-1. Click **Add interface listener as Broadway job** link and select the [Logical Unit](/articles/03_logical_units/01_LU_overview.md) to open the Jobs window.
+1. Click the **Add interface listener as Broadway job** link and select the [Logical Unit](/articles/03_logical_units/01_LU_overview.md) to open the Jobs window.
 2. Select the Broadway flow, Execution Mode and save the job.

 ![images](images/02_sftp_2.PNG)